Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation

-This expression is valid everywhere but at the very low temperatures.
-It should, nevertheless, give the correct zero temperature result.

-Global thermodynamic variables were recently defined by Romero-Rochín \cite{Romero-RochinPRL2005} as an alternative approach to treat the thermodynamics of a gas which is not confined by rigid walls but rather by a non-homogeneous trap that extends everywhere in space and interacts with the atomic distribution differently at each point.
-We have already successfully used this approach to investigate several thermodynamic quantities in Bose gases \cite{Shiozaki2014A, PovedaCuevas2015A}.
+Global thermodynamic variables were defined by Romero-Rochín \cite{Romero-RochinPRL2005} as an alternative approach to treat the thermodynamics of a gas which is not confined by rigid walls but rather by a non-homogeneous trap that extends everywhere in space and interacts with the atomic distribution differently at each point.
+We have been successfully using this approach to investigate different thermodynamic quantities in Bose gases \cite{Shiozaki2014A, PovedaCuevas2015A}.